-The opening workshop in Pirapora was very successful and obtained support from the municipality, students and directors from SAAE.
+The opening workshop in Pirapora was very successful, with obtaining support from the municipality, students and directors from SAAE.
 During this workshop the directors of SAAE confirmed they would provide the funds and support necessary for a watershed model to be built in Pirapora.
 Space in Pirapora was provided by SAAE, and the municipality provided transportation for the Agente Jovens.
+In March, problems in obtaining topographical maps of the area occurred, therefore, extra time was spent on developing maps while the workshop focused on understanding the concerns of the area and resources available.
+Once it was apparent topographical maps of the area were not available, SAAE contracted individuals to develop digital topographical maps of the municipality.
+For areas without topographical lines, several elders were sought to offer their observations regarding the hydrology of the area.
+Once in agreement with the majority of participants, the topographical lines were drawn in.

 In the early stages of the workshops, a survey to gather baseline knowledge on watershed and pollution concerns was distributed to many participants.
 The initial activities of the workshops involved the planning of upcoming activities and having participants understand the support networks available in Pirapora.
 The youth from Barreiro Rio were a great addition to each workshop and assisted in explaining various processes involved in constructing model and conducting public presentations.
 They provided a local influence in understanding the many micro basins of the Sao Francisco River.
 Further workshops focusing on how to construct a watershed model in a participatory manner involved being cognizant of the cultural, recreational, environmental and social concerns in the area.
-The Agente Jovens, representative from various NGOs and several University Students from Unimontes participated in the workshops.
-Eventually historical photos of Pirapora were obtained to assist in understanding the area.
+The Agente Jovens, representative from various NGOs and several University Students from Unimontes participated in the workshops and eventually historical photos of Pirapora were obtained to assist in understanding the area.